#

 Implementing any new enterprise platform comes with its own set of challenges, and an insider risk solution is no different.
 Success requires more than just technical deployment; it demands a strategic approach to people, processes, and technology.
 Anticipating common hurdles is the first step toward overcoming them.
 By planning for these challenges, you can ensure a smoother rollout and faster time-to-value for your insider risk program.

-Gaining Stakeholder and Leadership Buy-In
+How to Get Stakeholder and Leadership Buy-In

 Securing budget and executive sponsorship is often the first major hurdle.
 To get leaders on board, you need to speak their language: risk and revenue.
 Frame your proposal around the tangible financial impact of insider incidents.
 For example, data shows that one in four companies experiences a significant insider event costing them around $16 million annually.
 By presenting a clear business case that connects the platform investment to the prevention of costly breaches, you can demonstrate a strong ROI.
 The right Human Risk Management toolkit can help you build this case with data-driven arguments that resonate with executive priorities and justify the investment in a proactive security posture.

-Balancing Security Monitoring with Employee Privacy
+How to Balance Security Monitoring and Employee Privacy

 Employees may worry that an insider risk platform means "big brother" is watching.
 This concern can undermine trust and create cultural resistance.
 The solution is to prioritize platforms with privacy-by-design features, such as those that anonymize user data by default.
 Be transparent with your workforce about the program’s goals, emphasizing that the focus is on identifying risky patterns, not monitoring personal activities.
 Explain that the platform helps protect both the company and its employees from threats.
 This approach, central to modern Human Risk Management, builds trust and ensures compliance with privacy regulations while maintaining effective security oversight, creating a win-win for everyone.